By: Aaron Faier*, Editor-in-Chief/Satire Editor

 PP: How is it so hard for you to find your purpose?

 SG: Well, you see, I’m supposed to have a lot of responsibility, but the fact is, I don’t have that much power.
-Plus, the LSC has pretty much the same functions I do, but actually has a budget and delegated powers.
+Plus, the LSC has pretty much the same functions I do.
 For example, that math department survey: LSC asked me to send it out.
 It’s been a while since I’ve enacted a policy myself that was great for the school.

 PP: You’re in charge of Compass, though, aren’t you?
 That’s big…